Do you want to know more about basic SEO for architects in 2022 and beyond?

 It’s all in the content

-Having a blog or news element to your website is best practice.
+Having a blog or news element on your website is best practice.

 Writing regular blogs and updating your website gives you something to share on your social media.

 However, the real power of content like this lies in the opportunity to highlight your expertise.

 Showcase your thought processes and what makes you stand out against the other architects and architectural firms.

 For simplicity and maximum SEO benefit place your blog in a subfolder (ie johndoearchitect.com/blog/).